Skip to main content

 Calculate train metric

-Determines whether the model metric should also be calculated for the training data at the end of the training.
+This setting determines whether the model metric should also be calculated for the training data at the end of the training.
 When On, the model metric is calculated for the training data.
 The resulting values do not indicate the true model performance because they are based on H2O Hydrogen Torch's identical data records for model training but can give insights into over/underfitting.

 Train validation data

-Defines whether the model should use the entire train and validation dataset during model training.
+This setting defines whether the model should use the entire train and validation dataset during model training.
 When turned On, H2O Hydrogen Torch uses the whole train dataset and validation data to train the model.

 note